xryanglab/xtail/README.md

 ###DESCRIPTION

-The purpose of this package is to discover the genes undergoing differential translation across two different experiment conditions using both RNA-seq data and ribosom profiling data.
+The purpose of this package is to identify the genes undergoing differential translation across two conditions with ribosome profiling data.

 ###REQUIREMENTS
 * R >= 3.0